tomkerkhove/promitor/docs/configuration/v2.x/runtime.md

       promitorMetricName: promitor_demo_appplan_percentage_cpu
 ```

-> :warning: Metric labels are not supported.
+> :warning: **As of today, metric labels, resource discovery and multi-resource scraping are not supported.**
+>
+> This is because Promitor will report the different resource metrics to the same Atlassian metric which will mix metrics
+> which becomes confusing.

 ### Prometheus Scraping Endpoint